 In addition to long-term dental implants risks, there are some side effects that patients may experience immediately following surgery.
 These risks include:

 - Swelling.
-Because dental implant surgery is an invasive procedure, swelling of the gums and possibly the cheeks is possible.
+Because dental implant surgery is an invasive procedure, swelling of the gums and cheeks is possible.
 This typically subsides in 2-3 days.

 - Pain.
 Patients may experience mild to moderate pain following the implant procedure.
-Your dentist can prescribe a pain killer for use in the initial days after treatment.
-Any residual pain can be treated with over the counter medicines.
+Your dentist can prescribe pain medication for use during immediate recovery.
+Any residual pain can be treated with over-the-counter medicines.